makeopensource/mOS/src/lib/stdlib/README.md

 ## Tests

 Tests are written in the `tests/` directory.
-Each test is simply a C file with a main function.
-To add a test to an existing test file, consult the file for more details.

-To run all tests, use the command `$ make test`.

-To add a new test file, first add the name of the test file to the TESTS variable.

-To add a new stdlib file, add the `.c` file to STD\_LIB.

-To remove all object files and executables, run `$ make clean`.
+For directions on testing, consult the [README](../../../tests/README.md) in the tests directory.

 *See Makefile for more details.*